Introduction and purpose

 The RSL’s internal policies and procedures should reflect the requirement to alert SHR to notifiable events in accordance with this guidance.
 No matter how an RSL chooses to reflect notifiable events within its policies and procedures, senior staff and governing body members should understand the notifiable events requirement and assure themselves, and us, that they are complying with this through their Annual Assurance Statement.

 If an RSL staff member, or governing body member is aware of a notifiable event which has not been submitted to us, they should report it within the organisation through the RSL’s whistleblowing policy.
-If that is not possible, or the attempt to report internally has been unsuccessful, they can whistleblow to us.
+If that is not possible, or the attempt to report internally has been unsuccessful, they can whistleblow to us directly.

 Links to other guidance